-- ☐ Two distinct reporting areas north / south of the township 10 North line; operators much comply in each area independently.
-OCD modified the rule to create separate reporting areas to prevent operators from acquiring assets to meet its gas capture requirements. - □ Each operator's baseline capture rate will be based on its 2021 venting and flaring data, and the annual capture rate will be derived from this baseline. - ☐ Operators with a baseline capture rate below 60% must submit a compliance plan. - ☐ An operator may not spud new wells if out of compliance with gas capture requirements - □ Transfer of existing wells between operators does not change compliance deadline without OCD approval.
+- Two distinct reporting areas north / south of the township 10 North line; operators much comply in each area independently.
+OCD modified the rule to create separate reporting areas to prevent operators from acquiring assets to meet its gas capture requirements. - Each operator's baseline capture rate will be based on its 2021 venting and flaring data, and the annual capture rate will be derived from this baseline. - Operators with a baseline capture rate below 60%, or who do not meet annual increased capture requirements, must submit a compliance plan. - Transfer of existing wells between operators does not change compliance deadline without OCD approval.